 Scripts & Styles

 Styles and scripts have been loaded for you.
 You can easily add your own styles and scripts here, although you might not need to.
-If you adding CSS to the front end, just add a new sass file and import it into main.scss.
-And if your adding a new script for the front end, just add a new JS file to assets/js/custom and it will automatically get added to the site.
+If you’re adding CSS to the front end, just add a new sass file and import it into main.scss.
+And if your adding a new script for the front end, just add a new JS file to assets/js/custom folder and it will automatically get added to the site after npm compiles.

 You will probably only need to add scripts and styles for libraries that you are adding or if you need to load something separately.

 A few other files are added to functions.php mostly from the inc folder.
-You probably don’t have to touch these as they ruin in the background and set up some more stuff.
+You probably don’t have to touch these as they run in the background and set up some more stuff.